wo people leaning on each other in a moment of care and support

 But because mothers are often expected to carry them alone while continuing to care for everyone else.

-“Everyone wants to hold the baby, who will hold the mother?” ~ Jabina Coleman, LCSW, IBCLC
+“Everyone wants to hold the baby, who will hold the mother?” ~ Jabina Coleman

-That profound question comes from Jabina Coleman, reproductive psychotherapist and consultant advancing maternal and infant health equity.
+That profound question comes from Jabina Coleman, LCSW, ICBLC, expert in Black maternal mental health, lactation consultant, reproductive psychotherapist, and consultant advancing maternal and infant health equity.

 Motherhood isn’t always or only beautiful.